stochastic-sisyphus/prophetic-emergentomics/README.md

 ## Collaboration

 We welcome collaborations, discussions, and contributions from researchers, economists, machine learning practitioners, AI specialists, and complexity theorists.
 If you’re interested in contributing, exploring potential partnerships, or applying machine learning techniques to economic forecasting, reach out or check the **issues** section for open discussions.
+If you’re working on adjacent problems or share these questions—or if you too feel existential—I’d be glad to connect.

 ## Final Note